Note: this article applies to non-Malaysians who are not permanent residents of Malaysia.

 PCB should be deducted for both residents and non-residents provided their income exceeds the minimum threshold for PCB.

-For a full list of the income tax rates imposed by LHDN, please click here.
+Here is the link to the full list of the income tax rates imposed by LHDN.